Metal on Metal Hip Implants

 - The product is likely to be used to a significant degree among children;

 - The implanted product is expected to remain in a person's body for a year or more; or

-- The device is a life-support or life-sustaining product and it’s being used outside of what’s called a “device user facility.”
+- The device is a life-support or life-sustaining product, and it's being used outside a "device user facility."

-Patients and general members of the public can now visit this monthly-updated FDA website to learn more about the type of data being collected on different hip implant and other medical devices – prior to choosing specific types of surgery.How Can You Tell if Your Metal-on-Metal (or Other) Hip Implant Is Defective?
+Patients and ge "eral public members can now visit this monthly-updated FDA website to learn more about the data collected on different hip implants and other medical devices – before choosing specific surgery types.How To Tell if Your Metal-on-Metal Hip Implant Is Defective